2020 CARCD Virtual Conference

 “The Future of a Resilient California Starts Here”

-From November 12th – 23rd, 2020, the California Association of Resource Conservation Districts (CARCD) will be continuing the tradition of bringing together representatives from federal and state agencies, non-profits, private industries, farming communities, and resource conservation districts (RCDs) to share knowledge, build partnerships, and address urgent natural resource challenges including climate-smart agriculture, the tree mortality crisis, community fire resilience, sustainable groundwater management, watershed health, social equity in conservation, and wildlife preservation.
-This year for the first time, our conference will be fully online.
+From November 12th – 23rd, 2020, the California Association of Resource Conservation Districts (CARCD) continued the tradition of bringing together representatives from federal and state agencies, non-profits, private industries, farming communities, and resource conservation districts (RCDs) to share knowledge, build partnerships, and address urgent natural resource challenges.
+Experts spoke on climate-smart agriculture, the tree mortality crisis, community fire resilience, sustainable groundwater management, watershed health, social equity in conservation, and wildlife preservation.
+This year for the first time, our conference was fully online.

 The CARCD Annual Conference provides a unique opportunity to connect directly with RCDs, which are recognized as the go-to hubs for conservation and have been implementing voluntary, locally-led conservation on public and private lands since 1937.
 Meaningful progress will require a collaborative scaling up of solutions to these challenges, and we invite you to join us as we plan for the future.